senate_national_assembly_nigeria

 While totally debunking the report, the former commissioner in Osun State, stated that the committee only, “decided to refer the requests received to Independent National Electoral Commission to ensure compliance with section 8 of the Constitution.”

-Maybe the military regime who gave Nigeria the 1999 constitution deliberately made it a herculean task to create additional states, maybe.
+Maybe the military regime that gave Nigeria the 1999 constitution deliberately made it a herculean task to create additional states, maybe.

 But then, experienced Nigerian legal luminaries were consulted and responsible for drafting the legal book.